 Who can take them?

 This is where confusion arises as there are no exact rules.
 All course days are subject to BOM approval.
 In some schools newly qualified teachers cannot take courses days.
-(However this is not the case in other schools – I took course days myself in my NQT year.)

 In some schools, substitute teachers cannot take course days.
 In other schools substitute teachers (covering a period of more than 40 days) can take course days.

 In general, classes are split for course days.
 Sometimes (depending on the school/class) a support teacher covers the class.

 You are still entitled to take course days if you are job sharing (there may be a school policy on the amount allowed!).

 - Can NQT’s take course days?
 Yes (but it may not be allowed under school policy on EPV days)

 - Can teachers covering a maternity leave avail of course days?
 Yes (once the contract is over 40 days you could be allowed to avail of course days but it is subject to BOM approval and in many schools it will not be allowed)

 - If you take an EPV day but end up. sick with a doctors note – do you get the day another time?
 You can take the day at another time (subject to approval) but it would be best to contact your principal to let him/her know that you are sick and will not be using the course day prior to the day